St. Martin of Tours

 The Reluctant Bishop

 However, the people of Tours insisted that he leave the monastery to become their bishop.
 Martin had not wanted to become a bishop.
 He hesitantly allowed himself to be consecrated bishop.
-Once he transferred to Tours, he continued to live as a monk, dressed plainly and had no personal possessions.
-He travelled throughout the diocese, from which he is said to have driven out pagan practices.
+Once he transferred to Tours, he continued to live as a monk, dressed plainly, and had no personal possessions.
+He traveled throughout the diocese, from which he is said to have driven out pagan practices.

 The Shepherd Has Left His Flock

 Even in his twilight years, Martin continued to live a life of austerity and was focused on the care of souls.
-His biographer and disciple, Sulpicius Severus, noted that Martin helped all people with their intellectual, moral and spiritual dilemmas.
-He also helped a lot of laypersons to discover their calling to the consecrated life of poverty, chastity and obedience.
+His biographer and disciple, Sulpicius Severus, noted that Martin helped all people with their intellectual, moral, and spiritual dilemmas.
+He also helped a lot of laypeople discover their calling to the consecrated life of poverty, chastity, and obedience.

 In 397, Martin died in France at the age of 8.
 At his request, he was buried in a cemetery with the poorest of the poor.
 Soon, pilgrims traveled to his grave at Tours.
 Today in many countries in Europe, St. Martin’s feast day is celebrated widely.
 His feast day is November 11.